denisdefreyne/glove/README.md

     git: git@github.com:ddfreyne/glove.git
 ```

-Glove comes with shaders in its `shaders/` directory; this directory needs to be copied to whereever your game is run from.
+Glove comes with shaders in its `shaders/` directory, which needs to be copied to where the executable is located.
 For example, the following will create a `target/` directory that contains the executable and the shaders directory:

 ```bash
 rm -rf target/